dillonmarquard/stock-article-webscrape/README.md

   - clean text data
   - create bag of relevant words
     - find words correlated to changes in stock price
 - create embedding to reduce dimension of one-hot encoded vector
 - using spatial analysis techniques to gain a better understanding of the embedding
 - find a good model to predict price changes from the embedding
-  - write paper
+- write paper?
 ## Notes
 - Example implementation of Current State in main.py